-The Learner Outcomes for this module will be assessed during your clinical placements by a Practice Educator.
+The Learner Outcomes of this module will be assessed during your clinical placements by a Practice Educator.
 A Clinical Practice Assessment Document (CPA) will be used to record your ongoing progress and the final assessment decision.
 The CPA contains all the paperwork that will be used by you and your mentor when you are in practice and the feedback and assessments that you gain from each placement opportunity will help you develop your professional practice.

-The CPA records all the statutory and mandatory training required for practice-placements and the formative and summative assessments.
+The CPA records all the statutory and mandatory training required for practice-placement and the formative and summative assessments.
 All practice outcomes need to be assessed summatively and achieved at the appropriate level of competency.
-Learners must achieve the competency level of an Advanced Beginner by the end of the module across all practice outcomes.
-The Advanced Beginner level of competency means your knowledge is developing, you are efficient in the relevant skills and that you can support safe practice.
+Learners must achieve the competency level of Competent by the end of the module across all practice outcomes.
+The Competent level of competency means you are proficient and confident in your practice, demonstrating analytical skills.

 The Practice Outcomes within this level's practice module will ensure you meet the Health and Care Professions Council's (HCPC) Standards of Proficiency for Paramedics (2014).
 These standards set out the safe and effective practice expected necessary to protect members of the public.
 They set out what a student must know, understand and be able to do by the time they have completed their learning, so that they are able to apply for professional registration.